A Fractional Calculus Framework for Open Quantum Dynamics: From Liouville to Lindblad to Memory Kernels

-The representation \eqref{eq:subordination} also has an important algorithmic interpretation.
-Because $e^{u\mathcal{L}}$ admits standard quantum–trajectory and quantum–jump unravelings, the subordination formula shows that any Markovian trajectory method can be extended to fractional, non-Markovian dynamics simply by replacing the physical time by a random clock $U(t)$ drawn from $f_\alpha(u,t)$.
+The subordination representation \eqref{eq:subordination} also has an important algorithmic interpretation.
+Because $e^{u\mathcal{L}}$ admits standard quantum–trajectory and quantum–jump unravelings~\cite{Dalibard1992, Dum1992, Plenio1998}, the subordination formula shows that any non-Markovian trajectory method can be extended to fractional, Markovian dynamics by replacing the physical time with a random clock $U(t)$ drawn from $f_\alpha(u,t)$, whose fluctuations become increasingly intermittent as $\alpha$ decreases.
+Smaller $\alpha$ thus leads to more strongly non-Markovian trajectory ensembles with longer sojourn periods between effective Lindblad updates.
 Thus, fractional dynamics corresponds to sampling ordinary Lindbladian trajectories at random operational times, with the memory effects arising entirely from the statistics of $U(t)$.

 In the special case $\mathcal{L}=-i[H,~\cdot~]$, Eq.~\eqref{eq:subordination} reduces to a fractional Liouville evolution,

 which represents a convex mixture of unitary maps parameterized by the random operational time~$u$.
 Because $f_{\alpha}(u,t)$ is non-negative and normalized, this evolution is CPTP for all~$\alpha$, continuously connecting the coherent, memoryful fractional regime to the strictly unitary Liouville dynamics recovered in the limit $\alpha\!\to\!1$.
 This establishes the Liouville equation as the coherent base of the hierarchy spanning unitary, Markovian, and non-Markovian quantum evolution.